lykmapipo/env/DOCUMENTATION.md

 #### load()

-load environment variables from .env file only once
+Load environment variables from .env file only once